 Enabling and disabling preemption is an operation that needs to be done very frequently.
 Given the fact that it is now associated with spinlocks, which we expect to use frequently in kernel code, efficiency is paramount.
-Given its importance in the kernel code, the expectation is that acquiring and releasing a spinlock should be a very fast operation.
+The expectation is that acquiring and releasing a spinlock should be a very fast operation.
 Hence, enabling and disabling preemption on a core should also be a very fast operation.
-This is indeed the case as we can see in Listing 5.16.
-There is a macro called preempt_disable, which uses a logic similar to semaphores.
+This is indeed the case (refer to Listing 5.18).
+There is a macro called preempt\disable, which uses a logic similar to semaphores.

-Listing 5.16: Code to enable and disable preemption source: include/linux/preempt.h
+Listing 5.18: Code to enable and disable preemption source : include/linux/preempt.h#L201